iw-tom/policies/ISO-27001/disciplinary/readme.md

 - It looks like there’s been an act of serious misconduct
 - A crime might have been committed
-- There is a risk to the health and safety of Infinity Works colleagues or anyone else
+- There is a risk to the health and safety of Opus Works colleagues or anyone else
 - The misconduct could potentially damage our interests
 - You being at work may impact on our ability to conduct the investigation.